camhayes/learningObjectFinal/quick-start-guide.md

 ###Introduction

-This boilerplate is intended for use by front end web developers who work in education and need a platform to deliver content in a way that is accessible, device agnostic, standards compliant(as much as possible), and well tested.
+This boilerplate is intended for use by front end web developers who work in education and need a platform to deliver accessible content that is device agnostic, standards compliant, and well tested.

-In order to use this template effectively, you must be comfortable using HTML, CSS and Javascript enough to read and modify what is already in place.
+In order to use this template effectively, you should be proficient enough in HTML, CSS and Javascript to read and modify what is already in place.

 NOTE: All the elements seen in the quick start guide have been put together as an example for you to use in the Learning Object Demo Located [HERE...](http://cel.fscj.edu/LO-dev/CEL-LO-mark2-demo-SME/index.html) So feel free to check it out, and don't forget to *view source*.